-NOTE: We are still reviewing quality applications for the spring semester that begins in January.
+Note: We are still reviewing quality applications for the next start date.
 There are several on campus and online start options each semester for M.Ed. and certificate programs.
 Please contact your admission counselor to discuss which start option will work best for you.

 Ready to apply?
 Please submit the following: